sopra-fs24-group-44/sopra-fs24-group-44-client/README.md

 * Scss
 * NPM Package Manager

 ## Structure and Components

-Identify your project’s 3-5 main components.
-What is their role?
-How are they correlated?
-Reference the main class, file, or function in the README text with a link.

 Our project is structured into a few main components.
 These regulate and ensure the correct playing of games and functionality of Wombo Combo.
 These are the following: